FranklineMisango/Br35H_Brain_Cancer_Detection/README.md

 * Donwload my Latest EfficientNetB7.h5d5 file [here](https://drive.google.com/file/d/1I0pbD4h9oGQIq_9ZFyqiOGXOOXHqEHDa/view?usp=sharing).
 * Copy these Two files to the Models Folder
 * Run `pip install requirements.txt`
-* After all requirements are met, run `python3 app.py`
+* After all requirements are met, run `python app.py` : observe `running on http://127.0.0.1:5000`
-* Run also `python3 deploy.py`
+* Alternatively, you can run `streamlit run helper.py` for the lite streamlit Application
-* The Application should show on your browser as depicted in the Demo Images
+* The Application(s) should show on your browser as depicted in the Demo Images

 #### Library Requirements